miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 6. Explore the results and visualizations in the `results/` directory.

 ## Code Overview

-### A_ThesisFunctions.py
-Consolidation of the different functions for the execution of  the different codes.

-### B_DataPreprocessing_FinancialData.py
+This repository contains multiple scripts, each serving a specific purpose in the analysis pipeline.
+Here's a brief overview of each set of scripts:
+- `A_ThesisFunctions.py`: Contains utility functions used across multiple scripts, such as data loading, processing, saving, and others.

-Extracting info from the yahoo library to extract the S&P500 adjclose prices for 2016 to 2020 GSPC.xlsx
+- `B_DataPreprocessing_FinancialData.py`: Extracting info from the yahoo library to extract the S&P500 adjclose prices for 2016 to 2020.
+GSPC.xlsx

 ### C_DataPreprocessing_News.py
 Reading the csv file of AllTheNews2.0, preprocessing them and saving them in parquets files.